 You are still strongly encouraged to apply for financial aid.
 Your application will be accepted and processed; however, it may not be processed in time for you to use financial aid to pay for tuition or books.
 If you are late, you will need to pay for your own tuition and books; then, if you qualify for financial aid, a reimbursement check will be issued to you later in the term.
-You can seek help with your tuition payment through the Tuition Installment Plan (TIP).
-Details of this plan can be found on the Business Office website.
+For payment information visit the Business Office website.

 Will I be eligible?